retro

 Suggest concrete improvements for next time.

-• updating an existing skill
+• updating an existing skill's instructions or checklist

 • creating a new skill

-• creating a CLI or script
+• creating a CLI script committed to the repo

-• adding a review gate
+• adding a review gate to a skill or formula

 For each suggestion, explain: